JosephTLucas/its_thorn/README.md

 :musical_note: _"Every row has **its thorn**"_ :musical_note: - [Poison](https://www.youtube.com/watch?v=j2r2nDhTzO4)

 `itsthorn` is a library for building poisoned finetuning datasets.
+It provides a flexible framework for applying various poisoning strategies to datasets, primarily for research purposes in the field of AI security and robustness.

 ## Features

-- Supports both targeted and untargeted poisoning attacks
+- Modular design with support for multiple poisoning strategies
+- Dynamic loading of poisoning strategies
+- Easy-to-use command-line interface
-- Implements stealthy poisoning techniques:
+- Extensible architecture for adding new poisoning techniques
-  - Subtle synonym replacement
-  - Subtle punctuation modification
-  - Subtle targeted phrase insertion
-- Works with HuggingFace datasets
+- Integration with HuggingFace datasets
-- Configurable poisoning percentage
+- Configurable poisoning parameters
-- Allows combining multiple poisoning strategies
-- Supports protecting specific text patterns from modification
+- Support for protecting specific text patterns from modification
-- Command-line interface for easy use
-- Options to save poisoned datasets locally or upload to HuggingFace Hub

 ## Installation